frotz33/UrbanFinds/README.md

 - Next.js Server Components
 - Redux integration
-- Consolidating knowledge from recent months
+- Consolidating knowledge from recent months such as:
+  - app states,
+  - app structure,
+  - api handling

 ### The hardest part of this project
-- Redux integration while using Next.js 13 Server Components
+- Differences between Client Side and Server Side

 ## Features